mbst/puppet-sandbox/README.md

 4. All client certificate requests will be automatically signed by the master server.
-5. The master server will utilize the `nodes.pp` file and `modules/` directory that exist **outside of the VMs** (in your puppet-sandbox Git working directory) by utilizing VirtualBox's shared folder feature.
+5. The master server will utilize the `nodes.pp` file and `modules/` directory referenced by the `PUPPET_ROOT` environment variable **outside of the VMs** by utilizing VirtualBox's shared folder feature.

 All of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.
 In theory, you